atolab/zenoh-web/content/blog/2023-10-03-zenoh-dragonite.md

 # The Best Pub/Sub/Query Protocol Gets Better!

 {{< figure-inline
-    src="../../img/20230927-blog-zenoh-dragonite/comic_august_2023.jpg"
+    src="../../img/20231003-blog-zenoh-dragonite/comic_august_2023.jpg"
     class="figure-inline"
     alt="Zenoh Comic"
     width="40%" >}}

 With this release, Zenoh gets a series of protocol improvements and extensions, such as improved support for multicast and constrained devices.
-Additionally some new mechanisms have been introduced to make it easier to add protocol extensions in the future without compromising backward compatibility.
+Additionally, some new mechanisms have been introduced to make it easier to add protocol extensions in the future without compromising backward compatibility.

 These were the first batch of changes that will break wire-compatibility.
 We plan to have the second and final batch on the next release and then seal the protocol with a shiny 1.0 stamp !

 # New Zenoh WireShark Plugin

 {{< figure-inline
-    src="../../img/20230927-blog-zenoh-dragonite/zenoh-dissector.png"
+    src="../../img/20231003-blog-zenoh-dragonite/zenoh-dissector.png"
     class="figure-inline"
     alt="Zenoh Dissector"
     width="60%" >}}

 Those of you that, like us, love dissecting protocols, will be pleased to learn that we have a new WireShark plugin for Zenoh – this new dissector is written in Rust!

 The new [zenoh-dissector](https://github.com/ZettaScaleLabs/zenoh-dissector) makes it easier to spoof Zenoh packets and display them as human-readable messages.
 We also decided to change the implementation of the Wireshark plugin from Lua to Rust to reuse the codec defined in the Zenoh source code.
-Now, the parsing of zenoh messages will be smoothly synchronized with any newer version of the Zenoh protocol!
+Now, the parsing of Zenoh messages will be smoothly synchronized with any newer version of the Zenoh protocol!
 Moreover, the change gives us better performance and brings the potential to visualize more information in cooperation with Zenoh Rust library.
 Please give it a try, and any feedback is welcome!

 # Zenoh Kotlin API

 {{< figure-inline
-    src="../../img/20230927-blog-zenoh-dragonite/zenoh-kotlin.png"
+    src="../../img/20231003-blog-zenoh-dragonite/zenoh-kotlin.png"
     class="figure-inline"
     alt="Zenoh Kotlin"
     width="30%" >}}